 The money in a 529 savings plan isn’t limited to four-year universities.
 Community colleges, seminaries, trade schools or certain apprenticeship programs … any path your child chooses that involves professional training at an accredited institution could be eligible for a 529 savings plan.
 You can find a full list of accredited choices on the Federal Student Aid website.

 Maybe a younger child can take advantage of the money you saved in your 529 savings plan.
-The assets in a 529 savings plan can be used for tuition at private K-12 schools (up to $10,000 a year), but note that not all states allow K-12 tuition as a 529 savings plan qualified expense for state tax purposes.
+You can use the assets in a 529 savings plan for K-12 at an elementary or secondary private or religious school (up to $10,000 per child, per taxable year).
+However, note that not all states allow K-12 tuition as a 529 savings plan qualified expense for state tax purposes.

 One of the best perks of a 529 savings plan is that you have the option of transferring the account to another beneficiary.
 The new beneficiary can use those funds for all the same educational expenses — including college room and board, tuition and books.

 You can change the beneficiary at any time, as long as he or she is a member of the family of the previous beneficiary.
 A member of the family generally includes the beneficiary’s descendants, the beneficiary's siblings, parents, uncles, aunts, in-laws, spouses — even first cousins.
 And don't forget, you can be a beneficiary too.